 - The exceptional cases would be those who are temporarily laid off and are looking for joining back.

 This completes the topic on the Unemployment Rate formula, which plays an important role in determining the unemployment rate in an economy.
-To learn more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+To learn more about such interesting concepts of Economics for Class 12, stay tuned to BYJU’S.